 The increasing dominance of privatization in Pakistan has on one side created a high number of employment opportunities in the country and contributed effectively into the macroeconomic stability of Pakistan.
 Majority of the large conglomerates and multinational brands follow a complete code of good corporate governance practices with respect to their attitude and approach towards their employees.
 However, due to the increasing purchasing power of the general public, competition in domestic industry is drastically increased, which in turns encouraged the local investors to start business and as a result a number of small and medium sized private companies have been established in Pakistan.
-These companies do not follow code of corporate governance and also lack proper HR policies and procedures to deal with their employees, therefore the employees turnover rate in such companies is significantly high.
-Another reason identified for the higher employees turnover rate is that, majority of such companies are mostly under the direct supervision or control of its owners, who usually exhibits autocratic style of leadership and do not take into account the organizational justice factor, while dealing with his/her employees.
+These companies do not follow code of corporate governance and also lack proper HR policies and procedures to deal with their employees, therefore the employees’ turnover rate in such companies is significantly high.
+Another reason identified for the higher employees’ turnover rate is that, majority of such companies are mostly under the direct supervision or control of its owners, who usually exhibits autocratic style of leadership and do not take into account the organizational justice factor, while dealing with his/her employees.

 Purpose of the Study

-The present study is aimed to establish an understanding regarding the relationship of interactional justice and employees turnover intentions in the private sector organizations of Pakistan, especially in the Small and Medium Sized (SMEs) organizations and how the perceptions of employees regarding whether their dignity and self respect is valued in their respective organizations or not shapes their turnover intentions with respect to their organizations.
-Human dignity plays a mediating role in the given evaluation because it is an important factor that logically explains the reasons behind employee’s decisions regarding continuing their employment within a particular organization.
-The study will also help in building an understanding regarding factors affecting human dignity or self respect of employees in an organization and how it can affect the interactional justice practices in such SMEs and its relationship with the employees turn over intentions.
-Moreover, past literature have mainly focused upon evaluation of the relationship between interactional justice and employees turnover intentions, while considering factors like organizational structure, culture and monetary/moral recognition of employees and very few studies have considered the factors like human dignity or self respect (Başar, U., & Sığrı, Ü. 2015).
-This study will mainly focus upon the human dignity / self respect factor that how it can affect the relationship between interactional justice and employees turnover intentions.
+The present study was aimed to establish an understanding regarding the relationship of interactional justice and employees turnover intentions in the private sector organizations of Pakistan, especially in the (SMEs) organizations and how the perceptions of employees regarding whether their dignity and self-respect is valued in their respective organizations or not shapes their turnover intentions with respect to their organizations.
+Human dignity plays a mediating role in the given evaluation because it is an important factor that logically explains the reasons behind employees’ decisions regarding continuing their employment within a particular organization.
+The study also helped in building an understanding regarding factors affecting human dignity or self-respect of employees in an organization and how it can affect the interactional justice practices in such SMEs and its relationship with the employees turn over intentions.
+Moreover, past literature have mainly focused upon evaluation of the relationship between interactional justice and employees turnover intentions, while considering factors like organizational structure, culture and monetary/moral recognition of employees and very few studies have considered the factors like human dignity or self-respect (Başar, U., & Sığrı, Ü. 2015).
+This study mainly focused upon the human dignity /self-respect factor that how it can affect the relationship between interactional justice and employees turnover intentions.

 Research Question

-In order to achieve the mentioned purpose and objectives of the given study, the researcher has formulated the following main research question:
+In order to achieve the mentioned purpose and objectives of the given study, the researcher formulated the following main research question:

-“What are the factors affecting human dignity of employees in SMEs firms in private sector of Pakistan and how it shapes the relationship between interactional justice and employees turnover intentions?”
+“What were the factors affecting human dignity of employees in SME firms in private sector of Pakistan and how it shaped the relationship between interactional justice and employees’ turnover intentions?”

 The researcher’s investigations under the given research question can be supported by the following listed sub questions for this study: